Not essential to plants, very valuable for animals

 - In arid or semiarid areas, on the other hand, Na often accumulates in the topsoil as increased evaporation causes water to move upward.
 Here, soil structure often deteriorates, negatively affecting water and air balance.
 Likewise, the pH value increases with increasing Na content.

 Sodium in relevant for sugar beets and has similar functions as potassium

 Sodium does not fulfill the criteria for a plant nutrient because plants can also complete their life cycle without sodium and it can be replaced by plant nutrients for the function it performs (e.g. by potassium in osmosis).
 However, it is a valuable constituent of plants used for feed.
 Sodium is one of the beneficial elements.

-- One exception is natrophilic crops (e.g. Chenopodioideae) – Positive effects on yield and quality from the application of fertiliser with sodium can be demonstrated.
+- One exception is natrophilic crops (e.g. Chenopodioideae) – Positive effects on yield and quality from the application of fertilizer with sodium can be demonstrated.
 Sugarbeet as the most important crop species in this group is well known example which has a relatively high sodium requirement.
 Sodium supports the synthesis of glucose and its conversion to fructose which is stored in the beet.

 - Sodium controls osmotic pressure in plant cells and results in a more efficient use of water.

-- Na ions can often substitute K ions in some metabolic and osmoregulatory functions and therefore the two nutrients are interchangeable to varying degrees according to plant group
+- Na ions can often substitute K ions in some metabolic and osmoregulatory functions and therefore the two nutrients are interchangeable to varying degrees according to plant group.

-- Sodium is important for some C4 plants (e.g. amaranth) for CO2 uptake
+- Sodium is important for some C4 plants (e.g. amaranth) for CO2 uptake.